CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ## Assign Classes an Arena Scheduling Priority Score
 based on class demand
 ### Functionality
+Users will be able to take a survey after loggining into their account.
+This survey will tabulate the ammount of requests for a class, and it's respective periods in order to know the amount of demand, and therefor competition to schedule that class.
+This will allow users to know which classes to prioritze in the correct order.
 ### Design
 ### QA

 ## Show Details for Each Class
 location, lunch, credits, pre-requistates, etc. Maybe take data from Academic Planning Guide.
 ### Functionality

 ### Design
 ### QA